Improve Your Retention By Increasing This One Thing

 Appreciation: recognition and enjoyment of the good qualities of someone or something.
 (Collins Dictionary)

-Appreciation may seem like one of those soft HR concepts that, in the hard business world, doesn’t matter much, but research suggests that it could be a key factor in increasing retention rates and improving your employee experience with your company.
+Appreciation may seem like one of those soft HR concepts that doesn't matter much in the hard business world, but research suggests that it could be a key factor in increasing retention rates and improving the employee experience with your company.

 In fact, according to an Office Team study, two-thirds of employees say they would quit if they don't get enough appreciation, making it highly beneficial for your company to focus on increasing appreciation.